natnaelh14/natnaelh14/README.md

 ## Hello, I'm Natnael 👋 Nice to virtually meet you!

-## I am a Full-Stack Web Developer.
+## I am a Full-Stack Software Developer.

 📫 Reach out to me!